-DOES THIS DESCRIBE YOU?
+DOES THIS DESCRIBE YOUR INTEREST IN BITCOIN?

 THESE `NO SCAM' AFFILIATE LINKS SUPPORT THIS NEARLY GOOGLE AD FREE BLOG

 - Genesis Mining - The ONLY Mining Firm Recommended By TCR

 - You CAN Gamble On The Internet - Enjoy 2017 - FREE SATOSHIS TO BEGIN

 - The USA's Biggest Opinion Firm (YouGov.Com) Wants Your Opinion - Earn Points Worth Money Or Fun Items

 - Coinbase - The Best American Bitcoin Source

 Wednesday, December 30, 2009

 Letting cops handle the garbage - http://devoid.blogs.heraldtribune.com/10463/letting-cops-handle-the-garbage/ A couple days ago I posted about the FAA statement encouraging contact of BAASS in case of UFO sightings - well, evidently, it goes a little further and even brings in your local police force.
 WTF?
 Again, Barf Stew at its spiciest.